chloealbright/DevHiveMind/_Low Priority Refinement/Glossary.md

 - **Consecutive**: Sequential order, e.g., serving one sentence after another.

+- **Duck typing**: in computer programming is an application of the duck test—"If it walks like a duck and it quacks like a duck, then it must be a duck"—to determine whether an object can be used for a particular purpose.
+With normal typing, suitability is determined by an object's type.
+In duck typing, an object's suitability is determined by the presence of certain methods and properties, rather than the type of the object itself.

 - **jQuery**: A JavaScript library for implementing website functionalities and effects.

 - **Logical Call Stack**: A conceptual representation in asynchronous programming for tracking execution flow.